ObengKojo23/pizza-mania-sales-analysis/README.md

 ### 3.1 Promote Row Headers 📝
 Promoting headers means ensuring that the column names of a dataset are recognized as the first row instead of data values.
-- During loading the four datasets, the `pizza_type table` had its header row as a data value and therefore, had to be promoted as a row header before loading it.
+- During loading the four datasets, the `pizza_type table` had its header row as a data value and, therefore, had to be promoted as a row header before loading it.

 ### 3.2 Rename Tables and Columns 📝
 After loading each table, checks were made on the table and column naming format.